Abibubble/milestone2-harry-potter-quiz/README.md

     * I looked up a full tutorial on CSS flexbox to ensure the flex I was using was correct.
     * I checked in DevTools to see if any styles were affecting the content of my body element.
 Nothing was.

+10. TypeError: Cannot read property '0' of undefined at script.js.193 after finishing the quiz once

 ### Known Bugs
 * Bug #9
+* Bug #10

 ### Lighthouse